 We thank the reviewers for their thorough comments.
-Please find attached an annotated version of the main text with all modifications from the first document highlighted in yellow, as well as supplementary material updated according to the reviewer’s requests.
+Please find attached an annotated version of the main text with all modifications compared to the first document highlighted in yellow, as well as supplementary material updated according to the reviewer’s requests.

 Response to reviewer 1.